Raj2503/Pacman-Flutter/README.md

 # Pacman

-Vintage Pacman Game developed with the help of Flutter.
+The beloved vintage Pacman game with Flutter Animations and Sound Effects compatible in both Andriod and IOS.

 ## Project Structure: